qgist/pluginmanager-qep/QEP.md

 All of the described problems - from complicated to use setuptools to the lack of pre-build wheels for Windows - let to the advent of [Python distributions](https://wiki.python.org/moin/PythonDistributions).
 Very similar to Linux distributions, Python distributions bundle pre-build Python packages usually together with relevant toolchains and their own package managers.
 As of May 2020, [Anaconda](https://anaconda.org/) is probably the most widely used Python distribution.
 Its package manager is named [conda](https://github.com/conda/conda).
 As of May 2020, Anaconda is the best if not the only option of installing a lot of relevant scientific Python packages on Windows, but it is also offered for Linux and OS X. Compared to pip, conda can manage not only Python packages but all sorts of other tools and dependencies, which makes it rather similar to [apt](https://en.wikipedia.org/wiki/APT_(software)), [yum](https://en.wikipedia.org/wiki/Yum_(software)) or [zypper](https://en.wikipedia.org/wiki/ZYpp).
 Ignoring features specific to Python, Anaconda is therefore very similar to a Linux distribution except for the fact that it ships an entire stack of tools and libraries all the way down to [libc](https://en.wikipedia.org/wiki/C_standard_library) but no operating system kernel.
 While Anaconda is technically both a company and a commercial product, the package manager itself, the package format specification and the package repository specification are open source.
 The [conda-forge project](https://conda-forge.org/) is probably the most widely known pure open source non-profit user of those specifications and offers independent, Anaconda-compatible [packages](https://anaconda.org/conda-forge) and a [distribution installer](https://github.com/conda-forge/miniforge).
 Independently of conda-forge, the conda package manager itself has for instance also been [re-implemented](https://github.com/QuantStack/mamba) based on its specification.
 The conda package specification is better documented than setuptools / wheels and, while being somewhat easier to use, offers a much higher degree of flexibility.

+## How does QGIS fit into the bigger picture?

 QGIS itself has a really interesting position within this ecosystem.
 The relationship is complicated.
 Its massive Python API technically makes it a Python module.
 With sufficient background knowledge, QGIS can therefore be used in combination with virtually every other Python package in existence.
 The problem here is the mentioned, required background knowledge.
-[QGIS has in fact been packaged as a conda-forge Python package](https://github.com/conda-forge/qgis-feedstock/), which technically makes it a Python packages under certain circumstances.
+[QGIS has in fact been packaged as a conda-forge Python package](https://github.com/conda-forge/qgis-feedstock/), which technically makes it a Python packages.
 Besides, QGIS' Python plugins are technically also [Python modules](https://docs.python.org/3/tutorial/modules.html).
 Because they are lacking any form of installation scripts or binary distribution formats such as wheel, they are no real Python packages.
-They can not (safely & reliably) contain binary components or simply components written in any language other than Python.
+They can not (safely & reliably at least) contain binary components or simply components written in any language other than Python.
 However, QGIS plugins contain meta data in a special format, [metadata.txt](https://docs.qgis.org/3.10/en/docs/pyqgis_developer_cookbook/plugins/plugins.html#plugin-metadata), which makes them some sort of a special, feature-limited package format.
 QGIS plugin "packages" can not explicitly specify dependencies to other Python packages or non-Python tools or libraries.
 Strangely, QGIS (for Windows) is shipped in a bundle with a Python interpreter and a small selection of Python packages, which technically makes it a very limited Python distribution lacking any kind of reasonable package management.
-Also strangely, QGIS plugins have a very limited ability to depend on other QGIS plugins ("cross-plugin dependencies" or "inter-plugin dependencies") - a feature which was added to QGIS 3.8 (see [QEP #132](https://github.com/qgis/QGIS-Enhancement-Proposals/issues/132) and [PR #9619](https://github.com/qgis/QGIS/pull/9619)) - which technically makes QGIS itself sort of a package manager.
+Also strangely, QGIS plugins have a very limited ability to depend on other QGIS plugins ("cross-plugin dependencies" or "inter-plugin dependencies") - a feature which was added to QGIS 3.8 (see [QEP #132](https://github.com/qgis/QGIS-Enhancement-Proposals/issues/132) and [PR #9619](https://github.com/qgis/QGIS/pull/9619)) - which technically makes QGIS itself sort of a package manager with (limited) dependency resolution.

 ## Terminology